DIY ultrasonic cleaning has gained prominence recently, and an increased number of products are being advertised for it.

 Electric toothbrushes are more effective at removing plaque.
 A good electric toothbrush would be a better investment than one of these scrapers.

 Make sure you are cleaning in between the teeth.
 Interdental cleaning is important for plaque removal and gum health.
-Get information about whether you should be using interdental brushes, floss or a water flosser here.

 Book and appointment with a dental professional for calculus and stain removal.
 They may do a scale and polish.
 An alternative treatment would be using an air flow or similar.